jfpatrick/pyqt-tutorial/docs/source/2-project-structure.rst

    sets up some env vars for Qt Designer, and puts a shared PyCharm instance on your ``PATH`` (see `below <2-project-structure.html#activate.sh>`_).

 We are going to cover each of these files one by one.
-If you are interested in an in-depth explanation of the content of the main one, check out the `Explanation of the code <81-detailed-project-structure.html>`_.
+If you are interested in an in-depth explanation of the code, check out the `Explanation of the code <81-detailed-project-structure.html>`_.

 .. index:: ModelView Architecture